FlippingBinaryLLC/wait-rs/README.md

 </a>
 </p>

-**Wait For Rust** simplifies the integration of asynchronous code into synchronous applications without the need to rewrite your entire application as `async`.
+**Wait for Rust** simplifies the integration of asynchronous code into synchronous applications without the need to rewrite your entire application as `async`.